Frankly Speaking

 In 380 AD, Christianity became the official religion of the Roman Empire and Roman gods like Cupid were outlawed.

-In AD 496 Pope Gelasius I established Feb 14 as a holiday (then called feast day) to honor the martyred Saint Valentine.
+In AD 496, Pope Gelasius I established Feb 14 as a holiday (then called a feast day) to honor the martyred Saint Valentine.
 Cupid and Father Valentine were destined to share the holiday for the next 1530 years.
-The god and the priest were together blamed for the sexual hijinks that took place on what was supposed to be a religious pilgrimage in Geoffrey Chaucer’s poetry in the 1380
+The god and the priest were together blamed for the sexual hijinks that took place on what was supposed to be a religious pilgrimage in Geoffrey Chaucer’s poetry in the 1380s.

 This is very funny to a nerd like me.
-Here was St. Valentine, executed for defying Roman gods like Cupid.
-Later, the Roman gods became illegal in the Roman Empire.
-Cupid was the eternally teenaged son of the goddess Venus and an unidentified mortal man she rendezvoused with.
+Here was St. Valentine, executed for defying Roman gods like Cupid and marrying eager Christian lovers.
+Later, the Roman gods became illegal in the Roman Empire. .
+Cupid was the eternally naughty teenage son of the goddess Venus and an unidentified mortal man she rendezvoused with.
+Now Cupid was illegal and Father Valentine’s church was in charge So what happens, the two figures from once-banned religions gang up, not to preach or spread any doctrines but to get people to make LOVE!
+Popes and emperors can make rules against love all day long.

-Despite the best efforts of the deniers of Cupid and Father Valentine, we believe the invisible arrows of love do fly.
+Despite the best efforts of the deniers of the reality of Cupid and Father Valentine, these two guys are more real than horrific AI or any of these dreadful paid influencers on the Interne.
+We believe the invisible arrows of love do fly.
 We know it.
-We felt them!
+We felt them on the magic day!

 Earlier on Saturday, Feb.
 14, Linda and I had experienced the magic of Valentine’s Day.
 We argued at first but when we went out together, the love rolled over us.
 Of course, the happy dogs always help We went to the Mendocino Coast Botanical Gardens.
 There a couple who literally frolicked.
-Next year, Feb 14, 2027, they will get married there.
+There were other happy couples, at least 10 of them.
 The love arrows bounced off them and onto us.
-Plus, Caesar gave them some kisses.
+Plus, Caesar gave kisses to many of the couples.
+He may actually be Cupid!.

 Come with us on a photo story!